camunda/camunda-platform/README.md

 - Keycloak
 - PostgreSQL

 > :information_source: Web Modeler is not included by default.
-Please see the additional [instructions below](#web-modeler-self-managed).
+Please follow [the instructions below](#web-modeler-self-managed) to install it.

 Clone this repo and issue the following command to start your environment: